iFixit/itbrokeand.ifixit.com/_posts/2012-10-21-google-bot-delays-javascript.md

 Pretty quickly we came to the conclusion that the Goole bot must execute javascript separate from (and after) downloading web pages.
-It makes sense when you're doing things at Google scale, they must have a giant queue of downloaded pages whose javascript is waiting to be executed.
+It makes sense when you're doing things at Google scale;
+they must have a giant queue of downloaded pages whose javascript is waiting to be executed.
 But we didn't realize how _long_ they waited in that queue.